nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ## 5. Help
 If you are unsure of which commands to use, the `help` command will display a list of available commands for you to use.
-You may refer to Fig. 26 for the expected output.
+You may refer to Fig. 26 for an example with the expected output.

 For a comprehensive list of commands available to you, please refer to the [Command List](#6-command-list) section.